koenderks/rcityviews/README.md

 ### Saving the image

 Finally, render times in `RStudio` can be very long for these type of plots.
-It is therefore recommended to directly save the images in a `500mmx500mm` format.
+It is therefore recommended to directly save the images in a `500mm x 500mm` format.
 The ideal way to do this is usually something like:

 ```r
 ggplot2::ggsave(filename = "Amsterdam.png", plot = p, height = 500, width = 500, units = "mm", dpi = 100)